lucapette/lucapette.github.com/_drafts/all-i-have-done-wrong-running-a-product-team.markdown

 right thing.
 So how do I say no to a "CEO feature" and keep the overlap between his vision and the product vision?

-This was hard.
-But still it had a very simple solution.
-There isn't the word feature in the sentence "translating the vision into a product roadmap".
-It's about the vision and its implementation as a roadmap and a roadmap is not a set of features.
+It was hard, however, it had a very simple solution.
+The word _feature_ is not present in the sentence "translating the vision into a product roadmap".
+It's about the vision and its implementation: a roadmap is not a set of features.
 A crucial mistake I believe only a newcomer like me could make.
 The roadmap is a visualisation of your strategy, a high level concept.
 Nothing about the CEO vision and the product roadmap is about the features you build and it took me a while to truly understand it.

 Once again, it is just common sense. _Of course_ you should not let your "CEO features" be fast tracked. _Of course_ it makes no sense to fast track any